 The southeast coast of the Big Island is often frequented by Hawaiian spinner dolphins.
 On a warm, sunny day it is possible to see as many as 50 spinner dolphins along the coast or at the nearby black sand beach.
-On great days the dolphins hang out for hours and it is sometimes possible to swim with them in the ocean.
+Some days the dolphins hang out for hours, making it possible to swim with them.

 Hawaiian Spinner Dolphin:

 - long, slim snout